smerth/gatsby-plugin-theme-events/README.md

 ## Overview

-A repo for publishing an gatsby theme package to NPM.

-The NPM package is available here: [@smerth/gatsby-theme-events](https://www.npmjs.com/package/@smerth/gatsby-theme-events)
+This is the code base for the NPM package: [@smerth/gatsby-theme-events](https://www.npmjs.com/package/@smerth/gatsby-theme-events)

 The repo contains the theme and a site for testing the theme, organised as a yarn workspace.
 The two workspaces are: